bcdev/beam-extapi/README.md

   --> Not addressed so far
 * How to treat public fields? (e.g. GeoPos)
   --> Not addressed so far
-* How to treat Java SE classes: File, Date, Point, etc?
+* How to treat Java SE classes: File, Date, Point, Rectangle, etc?
-  --> Not addressed so far
+  --> Not addressed so far.
+One solution is to provide factories for these objects, e.g. in Python class Rectangle:
+    def __init__(self, obj):
+        self._obj = obj
+    @staticmethod
+    def create(x, y, w, h):
+        Rectangle(Rectangle_create(x, y, w, h))

+    Where the global Rectangle_create() function is a defined in beampy.pyd (as BeamPyRectangle_create in C) and delegates to the Rectangle_create() function in beam_capi.dll

 * How to make sure that JNI global refs are decreased/freed?
   --> Not addressed so far
 * Must treat thrown exceptions!